On this page:

 Problems with a solar product or installation

-If you have a problem with a solar product, such as a faulty inverter, view our Problems with a product section.
+If you have a problem with a solar product, such as a faulty inverter, view Problems with a product.

-If you have a problem with the installation of your solar product, or with other services, view our Problems with a service page.
+If you have a problem with the installation, documentation, or with other services, view Problems with a service.

-For advice on dealing with a business that has become insolvent, view our Insolvency page.
+For advice on dealing with a business that has become insolvent, view Insolvency.